Get The Help You Deserve

 Mechanical Failures: Subway accidents may also be triggered by equipment failures.
 Brake malfunctions or door problems can compromise the safety and operation of subway trains, posing serious risks to passengers and transit workers.

-Electrical Issues: Electrical malfunctions, such as power surges or electrical fires, can disrupt subway operations and pose safety risks.
+Electrical Issues: Electrical malfunctions, such as power surges or fires, can disrupt subway operations and pose safety risks.
 These issues can cause sudden service interruptions and create dangerous conditions for passengers.

 Inadequate Maintenance: Poor maintenance practices within subway systems can create unsafe conditions.
 This includes neglecting maintenance on trains, tracks, or station facilities, increasing the likelihood of accidents.